Niagara River: Area of Concern

 Remaining actions

-We will continue to work with local and provincial partners to support restoration actions and the environmental monitoring and assessment studies needed to confirm environmental quality objectives are met.
+We will continue to work with local and provincial partners to support the restoration, monitoring and assessment studies needed to confirm objectives are met.
 Priorities are to:

-- monitor and assess changes in sediment and benthos within Lyons Creek East
+- assess changes in sediment and benthos within Lyons Creek East and identify appropriate actions for sections that have not recovered naturally

-- continue implementing the Niagara River Toxics Management Plan and associated water quality monitoring to further address sources of industrial pollution to the Niagara River
+- continue implementing the Niagara River Toxics Management Plan and water quality monitoring through the Lakewide Action and Management Plan (LAMP) process to further address sources of industrial pollution

 Outlook

-The Niagara River has seen significant progress towards restoration since its designation as an AOC.
+The Niagara River has made significant progress towards restoration since its designation as an AOC.
 Under the Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health, we work with the province of Ontario to continue making progress towards remediation, environmental recovery and restoration of beneficial uses.
-As a binational AOC, Canada and the United States continue to work closely together to achieve restoration and eventual delisting.
+As a binational AOC, Canada and the United States continue to work closely to achieve eventual delisting.

 On the Canadian side, we partner with other levels of government, non-government groups, Indigenous communities and members of the public.
 This restoration work requires a large amount of scientific and technical expertise, local knowledge, hard work and the help of: